lexiuisii/lexiuisii.github.io/docs/universes/golden-gateways/elijah-lombardi.md

 <span class="font-weight-bold" style="color:#50C878;letter-spacing:1px; text-transform:uppercase">PRIMARY</span><br>
 <ul>
     <li><span class="font-weight-bold" style="color:#50C878;letter-spacing:1px;">Ars Magica</span>
-        OControlling magic itself using Prime and used in tandem with other spheres.
+        Controlling magic itself using Prime and used in tandem with other spheres.
 They are able to control, redirect, dispel magic or even use pure magical essence as a weapon.
 However, when dispelling magic or even Paradoxes, if the target’s Resolve roll is higher, damage is reflected on Elijah instead.</li>
 </ul>

 <span class="font-weight-bold" style="color:#50C878;letter-spacing:1px; text-transform:uppercase">SUPPORITVE</span><br>